docarray/docarray/docs/user_guide/storing/index_elastic.md

 To delete a nested data, you need to specify the `id`.

 !!! note
-    You can only delete `Doc` at the top level.
-Deletion of `Doc`s on lower levels is not yet supported.
+    You can only delete top-level documents.
+Deleting nested documents is not yet supported.

 ```python
 # example of delete nested and flat index